-The province also includes a large part of the Majella Massif (2,793 m), the second highest mountain in the Apennine Mountains.
+The Province also includes a large part of the Majella Massif (9,163 ft), the second-highest mountain in the Apennine Mountains.

 The major rivers are the Alento, the Aterno-Pescara, the Aventino, the Sangro, the Sinello and the Trigno.

-The southern part of the province is mostly covered with firs; near the coast are holly woods that also run into the Natural Reserve "Lecceta di Torino di Sangro."
-The flora of the Maiella zone is rich in precious trees especially, such as Lobel Maples, birches, the black pines of Fara di San Martino and beeches.
+The southern part of the province is mostly covered with fir trees, while near the coast holly woods run into the Natural Reserve "Lecceta di Torino di Sangro."
+The flora of the Maiella zone is also rich in valuable tree coverage, such as Lobel Maples, birches, the black pines of Fara di San Martino and beechwoods.

-Vasto is the second largest town of the province based on number of inhabitants and, like Chieti, has pre-Roman origins.
-The city comprises two parts: Vasto town, the old city centre, and Vasto Marina, the new residential and commercial center.
-Vasto coastline is a favorite seaside destination in the region.
+Vasto is the second-largest town in the Province, based on number of inhabitants and, like Chieti, has pre-Roman origins.
+The city comprises two parts: Vasto proper, the old town center, and Vasto Marina, the new residential and commercial center on the sea.
+Its coastline is a perferred seaside destination in the region.
 The Cathedral of San Giuseppe dates back to the 18th Century, while the D'Avalos Palace stands on the ruins of a 14th-Century building and takes its name from the last family who ruled the city.
 It hosts the Archaeological Museum and the picture gallery.
 During the 19th Century, the Caldoresco Castle was also used as a private residence.

 Atessa is part of the Mountain Community of Valsangro and is the town with the largest territory of the province.
-Here you can see the Column of St. Christopher, on the top of the hill of the same name, rising up behind the city center; the statue of the saint was built to invoke protection from the plague of 1657.
-After the column, we see the Cathedral of San Leucio and the Santa Croce Church, as well as many noble palaces: the Coccia-Ferri Palace, the Spaventa Palace, Casa De Marco and the Marcolongo Palace.
+Here you can see the Column of St. Christopher, at the top of the hill of the same name, rising up behind the city center; the statue of the saint was built to invoke protection from the plague of 1657.
+After the column, we see the Cathedral of San Leucio and the Santa Croce Church, as well as many noble palaces: Palazzo Coccia-Ferri, Palazzo Spaenta, the Casa De Marco and Palazzo Marcolongo.

-The province also offers the Roman thermae, the Municipal Archaeological Museum and the Diocesan Museum of Lanciano.
-In 2002 the Museum of the Battle Ortona-MUBA '43 opened its doors: it consists of a thematic itinerary that recreates the battle of Ortona, to commemorate the 1314 civilian victims, and the Canadian and German soldiers who died in December, 1943.
+Finally, the Museum of the Battle Ortona-MUBA '43 opened its doors, in 2002: it consists of a thematic itinerary recreating the Battle of Ortona, to commemorate the 1,314 civilian victims, as well as the Canadian and German soldiers that died in service in December, 1943.

-The variety in the Teatine landscape can inspire different outdoor activities in every season.
+The variety in the Teatine landscape accommodates a variety of outdoor activities in every season.

-In winter, the ski season is in high gear on the slopes of Pizzoferrato and Gamberale, among the rocks and woods of the Pizzi Mountains.
-Furthermore, the northern border of the Majella crest shows off its ski runs like Passolanciano and La Majelletta.
+In winter, the ski season is in high gear on the slopes of Pizzoferrato and Gamberale, over the crags and through the woods of the Pizzi Mountains.
+Furthermore, the northern border of the Majella crest boasts ski runs like Passolanciano and La Majelletta.
 Everywhere it is possible to go downhill and cross-country skiing.

-The mountains of Majella are full of lodges and those who love walking can organize real expeditions to reach them in every season.
-Parks and natural reserves are favorite destinations for birdwatchers and nature lovers.
+Mountain shelters are abundant in the mountainous zone of Majella, and those who love trekking can organize authentic expeditions in every season.
+Parks and natural reserves are favorite destinations for birdwatchers and nature lovers, as well.

-Those who love trekking and mountain biking can choose among three different destinations: the Majella, the Sangro and the Trigno.
-Here it is possible to come into contact with nature, admire archaeological and artistic ruins, discover and photograph everything the province can offer, and taste the local products, both from the sea and the inland areas.
+Those who love trekking and mountain biking can choose from three different destinations: the Majella, the Sangro and the Trigno.
+Here it is possible to come into direct contact with nature, admire archaeological and artistic ruins, and discover, photograph and experience everything the Province offers, including tastings of the local products (both sea and inland fare).

-Many city centers big and small will put visitors in close contact with history.
-Chieti, the provincial capital, is famous for its cathedral and museums, Vasto for its Palazzo d'Avalos - and Lanciano, for its numerous historic and archaeological offerings.
+Many city centers big and small will put visitors in touch with history.
+Chieti, the Provincial capital, is famous for its Cathedral and museums; Vasto for its Palazzo d'Avalos; and Lanciano, for its numerous historic and archaeological offerings.
 On the coast of Chieti, in the zone of Fossacesia, we can admire the historic Abbey of San Giovanni in Venere, in Cassino.
 Meanwhile, Lanciano is a destination for tourists seeking out things Medieval, thanks to its old city dotted with architecture from the Medieval and Renaissance eopchs, as well as with a few glorious, late-Romanesque churches.

-The coastline is not just sea and suntans.
-Coastal cities offer amenities such as beach volleyball and tennis courts, football pitches and swimming pools, and water skiing, windsurfing and sailing are always possibilities.
-High numbers of people also fish near the trabocchi.
-Pinewoods are ideal for refreshing walks, and in the evening, several clubs, pubs and bars animate the coastline.
+Finally, the coastline is not just sea and suntans.
+Coastal cities offer activities such as beach volleyball and tennis courts, football pitches and swimming pools, and water skiing, windsurfing and sailing.
+Large quantities of people fish near the trabocchi, and pinewoods are ideal for refreshing walks, while in the evening, several clubs, pubs and bars animate the coastline.

 The inland zones offer a range of enogastronomical experiences, from festivals to performances in the piazzas.